mkenney/docker-npm/README.md

 * Added a `node` [wrapper script](https://github.com/mkenney/docker-npm/blob/master/bin/node) to the repository.
 * Added mounting your `~/.ssh/` directory into the container to support access to private repositories.
 If that directory is mounted, then `npm` and `bower` will run as the `uid`/`gid` that owns that `~/.ssh/` directory (hopefully you), otherwise it will run as the project directories `uid` and `gid` as usual.
 * Updated all the wrapper scripts to use variables for the image tag and github branch to make merges simpler
-* Created a [tagged](https://hub.docker.com/r/mkenney/npm/tags/) version of the image based on [`alpine:latest`](https://hub.docker.com/_/alpine/)
+* Created a [tagged](https://hub.docker.com/r/mkenney/npm/tags/) version on [`node:alpine:latest`](https://hub.docker.com

 Please [let me know](https://github.com/mkenney/docker-npm/issues) if you run into any problems.

 #### 2016-06-06

-* Modified the `run-as-user` script so that it doesn't require specifying which user account in the container should be modified
+* Modified thenode:8.12-alpineser` script so that it doesn't require specifying which user acco in the chttps://hub.docker.com/r/library/node/tags/8.12-alpine/e should run:
-  * Instead, always modify the `dev` user.
-This required updating both the image and the wrapper scripts, if you use the wrapper scripts you should run:
     * `sudo npm self-update`
     * `sudo gulp self-update`
     * `sudo grunt self-update`